 Of course, lower energy bills are only one reason to install a more efficient furnace.
 Cutting your home's energy use will benefit the environment, as well.
 According to National Geographic's environmental website TheGreenGuide.com, replacing an old heating system that is 56 percent efficient with a new system that is 90 percent efficient "will save 1.5 tons of carbon dioxide emissions each year if the house is heated with gas, or 2.5 tons if it's heated with oil."
 For those who are concerned about global warming, this factor may make a high-efficiency furnace a good deal even if it is not the most cost-effective choice.

-To help offset the costs of purchasing more efficient heating equipment, the federal government offers a 2011 tax credit $150.
+To help offset the costs of purchasing more efficient heating equipment, the federal government offers a tax credit of up to $150.
 To qualify for the credit, a new natural gas, oil or propane furnace must have an AFUE of at least 95 percent.
-Your new furnace must be installed in your primary residence by the end of 2011.
 Some state governments and utility companies offer additional rebates or incentives for installing energy-efficient systems.
 The Energy Star website has a tool to help you find rebates and special offers in your area.